CtrlK

 Conciseness

-The skill includes some unnecessary sections like 'Prerequisites' (Claude knows what MAU is) and the 'Output' section which just restates what was covered.
-The code examples are useful but some comments are explanatory beyond what's needed.
-The overview and error handling table add value but could be tighter.
+The skill is mostly efficient with good code examples, but includes some unnecessary sections like 'Prerequisites' (understanding of MAU is explained in Step 1 anyway), the 'Output' section which just restates what was covered, and some comments in code that are slightly verbose.
+The error handling table and cost estimation example add value though.

 2 / 3